zsrobinson/blog/content/posts/experimenting-with-linux-and-docker/index.md

 tags: ["linux", "docker"]
 ---

 Hi Internet, this is my first blog post about some of the cool things I have recently been experimenting with.
-I wanted to have a record of some of the things I have done and be able to show it off to others as well.
+I wanted to have a record of the projects I'm doing in my free time, and to be able to show it to others.
 Without further ado, let's get right into it.

 ![Container Ship](https://zsrobinson.com/posts/experimenting-with-linux-and-docker/images/aerial-view-of-cargo-ship-large.jpg)

 ## The Origins of this Project

 At the beginning of 2021, I got interested in mining cryptocurrency.
-I wasn't doing it for the money, I just thought that it was cool that I could practically sell my computing power.
+I wasn't doing it for the money, I just thought that it was cool that I could sell my computing power.
 Using a program called [NiceHash](https://www.nicehash.com/) on my main computer, I mined Ethereum with my AMD Radeon RX 5600 XT in the background.

 I realized that we had a spare prebuilt computer that we hadn't used in a few years.
 We had previously used it as a Family Computer, but as my Dad and I bought our own laptops and I later built a computer, nobody used it anymore.
 I took it upon myself to find a graphics card on Facebook Marketplace and fix up the old prebuilt.
 I also had to purchase a new power supply for the computer, as the one it shipped with was not capable of supporting the NVIDIA GeForce GTX 1070.